IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> faspex5 packages receive INIT --once-only=yes
 ```

+### Faspex 5: Invitations

+There are two types of invitations of package submission: public or private.

+Public invitations are for external users, provide just the email address.

+Private invitations are for internal users, provide the user or shared inbox identifier through field `recipient_name`.

 ### Faspex 5: Faspex 4-style postprocessing

 <%=tool%> provides command `postprocessing` in plugin `faspex5` to emulate Faspex 4 postprocessing.